ProjectEssentials/ProjectEssentials-Permissions/documentation/in-using.md

 The minecraft forge folder structure below will help you understand what is written below.

-Also, don't forget to install dependency:
+Also, don't forget to install the dependency:
   - core: https://github.com/ProjectEssentials/ProjectEssentials-Core/releases